Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-• Increasing deductibles could save up to $600 each year
+• Increasing physical damage deductibles could save as much as $600 each year

 Rates by Driver Age